py2ai/py2ai.github.io/_posts/2026-05-23-CopilotKit-OpenGenerativeUI-Open-Source-Generative-UI-Framework.md

 The agent follows a mandatory visualization workflow for any visual response.
 First, it **acknowledges** the request with one or two sentences of plain text.
 Then it **plans** by calling the `plan_visualization` tool with the approach, technology choice, and key elements.
 Next, it **builds** the visualization by calling the appropriate tool (`widgetRenderer`, `pieChart`, or `barChart`).
 Finally, it **narrates** the result with two or three sentences walking through what was built.
 This structured workflow ensures consistent quality and prevents the agent from skipping the planning step.

-> Progressive disclosure means the agent loads only the skill documents it needs for the current request.
+> **Architecture:** Progressive disclosure means the agent loads only the skill documents it needs for the current request.
 Instead of a bloated system prompt with all visualization rules, the deep agent architecture loads `advanced-visualization/SKILL.md` when the user asks about dashboards, and `svg-diagrams/SKILL.md` when they request a flowchart.
 This keeps the context window focused and reduces token costs.

 ## MCP Server Integration